FelixJohnsson/Spotify-Music-Quiz-React/README.md

 ## Room
   Should act like a 'Kahoot' room where users can connect to and guess on the track.
-  Should accept guests (without spotify accounts)
+  Should ALSO accept guests (without spotify accounts)
   ![Room](https://i.ibb.co/p05qjNr/room.png)